What are Imports and Exports?

 - M = Total imports

-(X-M) is collectively known as net exports.
+(X-M) in the above equation represents net exports.
 Net exports are the estimation of the total value of a country’s exports minus the total value of its imports.
 A positive net exports figure indicates a trade surplus.
-It is because Exports > Imports, which means there is an overall inflow of funds in the country from the rest of the world.

 How to Decrease Imports/Increase Exports